Bhartṛhari: Philosophical contributions

 Bhartrhari is known for his work in the philosophy of language, particularly his theories articulated in the Vākyapadīya ("Treatise on Sentences and Words").
 This text is a comprehensive study of grammar and its metaphysical foundations.
-Bhartrhari's philosophy is marked by the concept of "Shabda-Brahman", which holds that the ultimate reality is expressed through words.
-He posited that language and cognition are linked and that by understanding grammar one can attain spiritual liberation.
+A foundational pillar of Bhartrhari's philosophy is the non-dual doctrine of Shabda-Brahman (the Word-Absolute).
+Dualistic philosophical models state that language simply represents an independent, external reality.
+But, Bhartrhari states in his opening verses of the Vākyapadīya that the ultimate metaphysical principle (Brahman) is itself of the nature of the word (śabda-tattva).
+Without beginning or end, it unfolds into the universe as objects (artha) and expressions (śabda).